Adam-Chamberlain/8-Week-SQL-Challenge/Highlights.md

 ## 1. How many days on average does it take for a customer to upgrade to an annual plan from the day they join Foodie-Fi?

-In this database, every single customer starts with a free trial, and then they either upgrade to a basic monthly, pro monthly, or pro annual subscription or choose to not get a subscription.
+In this database, every single customer starts with a free trial, and then they either upgrade to a basic monthly, pro monthly, or pro annual subscription, or choose to not get a subscription.
 With that information, I can find the difference between the day they become a pro annual member and the day they started their free trial.

 ```sql
 SELECT